JamesAndrewJackson13/pokeemerald/feature_list.md

 ## Max Number of Items Useable in Trainer Battles (FEATURE_MAXITEMSINBATTLE [4])
 * Enforce a max number of items in trainer battles

+## Shedninja Requires a Free PokeBall (FEATURE_SHEDNINJA_REQUIRES_FREE_POKEBALL)
+*  Make getting a Shedninja work like it does post G3, you must have a pokeball in your bag

 # MENUS
 ## Scrolling Start Menu